linux-china/zawk/info/faq.md

 # awk file help support

-You can add help information in awk file to make awk friendly, example as following:
+You can add help information in awk file to make awk friendly.
+Use `zawk init demo.awk`, example as following:

 ```awk
 #!/usr/bin/env zawk -f